Categories: Video Conferencing

 Instead of traveling, video conferencing allows people to hold important meetings without the hassle or expense of travel.
 Plus, it reduces instances of people not being able to make it to a meeting due to obstacles that don’t allow them to make the trip.

 Beyond the type of long-distance travel that professionals may have to engage in to meet with far-away clients or stakeholders, the everyday commute into the office can also take a toll on workers.
-A Robert Half survey found that nearly one-quarter of employees have quit job because of their commute, and 21% of respondents to Buffer’s survey said not having to make the trip to the office is the biggest benefit of remote work.
+A Robert Half survey found that nearly one-quarter of employees have quit a job because of their commute, and 21% of respondents to Buffer’s survey said not having to make the trip to the office is the biggest benefit of remote work.

 Leaning on video conferencing technology allows offices to improve morale and decrease unnecessary commutes without sacrificing productivity.